MichielvEldik/LC_RUG_Calculator_Tkinter/README.md

 # Calculator_Project_Tkinter

-A very simple program written for the Learning Community I was part of to test out our Tkinter skills.
+A very simple program written for the Learning Community Programming with Python Basic track that I was part of to test out our Tkinter skills.